zagg-protocol/zagg-core/Zagg Notes.md

 Please READ INSTALL.md

+./autogen.sh - to generate all local make.in files and configs

 if you are facing issues with the build w.r.t postgres module rerun the config disabling the postgres module ./configure --disable-postgres